Check out the syllabus, assignments, and student research projects here: https://blogs.ubc.ca/hist403c/

 Course Description: This course explores several themes in the history of migration in the Americas.
-It focuses on the people who migrate and on the responses of government officials, workers, politicians, and other migrant groups to new arrivals.
-Topics include diplomacy, government policies, gender, the construction of racial categories, and nationalism.
+It also focuses on public engagement and independent archival research.
+Our readings, discussions, and projects will teach us about the people who migrate and the responses of government officials, workers, politicians, and other migrant groups to new arrivals.
+Topics of the readings include diplomacy, government policies, gender, the construction of racial categories, and nationalism.
 The readings aim to introduce students to a variety of methodological approaches used in social history as well as to offer examples of transnational and global history.
-The assignments seek to strengthen students’ research skills using primary and secondary sources.
-Together, the readings, assignments, and class discussions highlight the centrality of migration and cultural pluralism in the Americas.
+The assignments seek to strengthen students’ research skills using primary and secondary sources and to give student practical skills to develop public-facing research.

 Learning Objectives (LO):